-The Company's carpet and rug manufacturing operations are vertically integrated and include the extrusion of triexta, polyester, nylon and polypropylene resins, as well as recycled post-consumer plastics into fiber.
-The Carpet segment is also vertically integrated in fiber and yarn processing, backing manufacturing, tufting, weaving, dyeing, coating and finishing.
+The Company's carpet and rug manufacturing operations are vertically integrated and include the extrusion of triexta, nylon, polyester and polypropylene resins, as well as recycled post-consumer plastics into fiber.
+The Carpet segment is also vertically integrated in fiber and yarm processing, backing manufacturing, tufting, weaving, dyeing, coating and finishing.
 The Carpet segment continues to invest in capital expenditures, principally in state-of-the-art equipment, to transition from legacy fibers, support market growth, increase manufacturing efficiency and improve overall cost competitiveness.

 The Company's tile manufacturing operations are vertically integrated from the production of raw material for body and glaze preparation to the manufacturing and distribution of ceramic and porcelain tile.
 The Company believes that its manufacturing organization offers competitive advantages due to its ability to manufacture a differentiated product line consisting of one of the industry's broadest product offerings of colors, textures and finishes and its ability to utilize the industry's newest technology, as well as the industry's largest offering of trim and angle pieces.
-In addition, the Ceramic segment also imports or sources a portion of its product to supplement its product offerings.
-The Ceramic segment continues to invest in capital expenditures, principally in state-of-the-art equipment, to increase manufacturing capacity, improve efficiency, meet the growing demand for its innovative products and develop new capabilities.
+In addition, the Ceramic segment also sources a portion of its product to supplement its product offerings.
+The Ceramic segment continues to invest in capital expenditures, primarily in equipment utilizing the latest technologies, to increase manufacturing capacity, improve efficiency, meet the growing demand for its innovative products and develop new capabilities.

 The Company's laminate flooring manufacturing operations are vertically integrated including high-density fiberboard ("HDF") production, paper impregnation, short-cycle pressing, cutting and milling.
 The European operations also include resin production.
-The Laminate and Wood segment has state-of-the-art equipment that results in competitive manufacturing in terms of cost and flexibility.
+The Laminate and Wood segment has advanced equipment that results in competitive manufacturing in terms of cost and flexibility.
 In addition, the Laminate and Wood segment has significant manufacturing capability for both engineered and prefinished solid wood flooring.
-The Laminate and Wood segment continues to invest in capital expenditures, including new plants and state-of-the-art equipment, to increase manufacturing capacity, improve efficiency and develop new capabilities including state-of-the-art, fully integrated LVT production which will leverage the Company's proven track record of bringing innovative and high-quality products to the market.
+The Laminate and Wood segment continues to invest in capital expenditures, including new plants utilizing the latest advances in technologies to increase manufacturing capacity, improve efficiency and develop new capabilities including state-of-the-art, fully integrated LVT production which will leverage the Company's proven track record of bringing innovative and high-quality products to the market.
 The manufacturing facilities for roofing elements, insulation boards, MDF, chipboards and other wood products in the Laminate and Wood segment are all configured for cost-efficient manufacturing and production flexibility and are competitive in the European market.